bduckdev/bduckdotdev/src/app/resume/resume.md

 _Web Developer_

 - Built modern, maintainable, and SEO-friendly event pages for local businesses and charities using modern frameworks like NextJS.
-Leading to increased attendance by between 25 and 80%.
+Resulting in 25-80% higher event attendence.
 - Created performant lead generation pages with WordPress for a local insurance agency and integrated them manually with necessary APIs.
 This resulted in a savings of up to $30 per lead on approximately 125 daily leads generated.